ReaverShadow/Mu-boo-Cub-Mug/README.md

 * M.2 2230 NVMe SSD via HSIO2/3 (PCIe 3.0 x1, 1.97 GB/s, half the USB4 transfer rate as limited by the system )
 > * Ideally PCIe x4 (HSIO0-3)
 > > * Hoping either PCIe BIOS (coming soon), or can discuss with Lattepanda BIOS team, if HSIO0/1 can be grouped with HSIO2/3 to form a PCIe 3.0x4 port.
 (Since all the lanes belong to the same controller, i'm hopeful.)
-> > * If stuck with only a PCIe x2 port, an NVMe will still 4 times faster then SATA3 SSD, even if it's limited to it's full speed.
+> > * If stuck with only a PCIe x2 port, an NVMe at x2 will still 4 times faster then SATA3 SSD, even if it's limited to it's full speed.
 #### Connectivity
 * USB 4 Controller Intel JHL8540 Maple Ridge via HSIO 8-11 (PCIe 3.0 x4)
 > * ASM4242 is an alternative, but doesn't seem avaiable
 > * fall-back OCuLink
 * M.2 E Key 2230 WLAN network card via HSIO6 (PCIe 3.0 x1, 0.985 GB/s)
 > * Intel® Wi-Fi 6E AX210
-> > * There is a history of issues with Virtual Desktop when using windows and Intel WiFi cards in AP mode.
+> > * There is a history of issues with Virtual Desktop when using Windows and Intel WiFi cards in AP mode.
 May need to use Broadcomm chipset.
 > * having WiFi module soldered directly onto board would be better for space saving, but adds more complication to design.
 Would consider in a final build.
 > * Investigate if can use TCP (Technology Computer Port)
 #### Main Battery (Based on N100 mini-pc review 22W while running The Witcher 3)